Coronavirus update (updated 08/06/20)

-From today, patients should NOT contact the surgery with ANY queries regarding Covid-19.
-If you have mild symptoms, or are looking for information about Covid-19, please visit http://www.nhsinform.scot or phone the Scottish Coronavirus Helpline on 0800 028 2816.
-If you require a fit note for your employer because you have been isolating at home, visit https://111.nhs.uk/isolation-note.
+If you have mild symptoms, or are looking for information about Covid-19, please do not contact the surgery.
+Please visit nhsinform.scot or phone the Scottish Coronavirus Helpline on 0800 028 2816.
+If you require a fit note for your employer because you have been isolating at home, visit 111.nhs.uk/isolation-note.
 If you have symptoms of Covid-19 but require more help than is available online, please contact NHS24 on 111.
 The dedicated team will be able to advise you and arrange for you to be assessed if necessary.

 Due to the coronavirus pandemic, all bookable GP appointments are currently for 10 minute telephone consultations.
 If the GP feels that a video consultation or face to face appointment at the surgery is the only way to safely assess a patient, this will be arranged.
 We have procedures in place to reduce the risk to the patient and the GP, should you have to come to the surgery.
 Please carefully follow any instructions that the GP gives you, this is for everyone’s safety.